Shuttle Landing Facility: History and usage

-Space Shuttle
+Space Shuttle era

+On April 14, 1972, NASA announced the selection of KSC as the launch and landing site for the Space Shuttle program.
+On December 10, 1973, KSC requested bids from 50 construction firms to build a 15000 ft runway to accommodate the Shuttle.
+On March 18, 1974, NASA awarded a contract to Morrison–Knudsen for the construction of the runway, including overruns, aprons, taxiways, and access roads.
+Construction of the runway began on April 1, 1974.
+The SLF officially opened in 1976 after receiving certification from the Federal Aviation Administration.

 Columbia was the first Shuttle to arrive at the SLF via the Shuttle Carrier Aircraft on March 24, 1979.

 The runway was first used to land a Space Shuttle on February 11, 1984, when Challenger's STS-41-B mission returned to Earth.
 This also marked the first landing of a spacecraft at its launch site.
 Prior to this, all Shuttle landings were performed at Edwards Air Force Base in California (with the exception of STS-3, which landed at White Sands Space Harbor) while the landing facility continued testing and Shuttle crews developed landing skills at White Sands and Edwards, where the margin for error is much greater than SLF and its water hazards.
 On September 22, 1993, Discovery was the first Space Shuttle to land at night at the SLF on STS-51.
-A total of 78 Space Shuttle missions landed at the SLF.
+A total of 78 Space Shuttle missions landed at the SLF (58% of the 135 missions).

 The final landing of a Space Shuttle occurred on July 21, 2011, by Atlantis for STS-135.
 Discovery and Endeavour took off from the SLF on top of the Shuttle Carrier Aircraft for museums in Washington, D.C., and Los Angeles.

-Boeing X-37B
+Post-Shuttle use

 In January 2014 it was announced that Boeing would lease the Orbiter Processing Facility at Kennedy Space Center to enable the U.S. Air Force to efficiently land, recover, refurbish, and re-launch the X-37B uncrewed spacecraft.

 In October 2014, NASA signed agreement for the use of the facility, and Boeing upgraded the OPF-1 for the X-37B program.

-The X-37B (OTV-4 mission) first used Kennedy Space Center's Shuttle Landing Facility Runway 15 on May 7, 2017 at 11:47 UTC.
-Subsequently OTV-5 and 6 mission used Shuttle Landing Facility Runway 33 for landing.
+The X-37B (OTV-4 mission) first used Runway 15 on May 7, 2017, at 11:47 UTC.
+Subsequently OTV-5 and 6 mission used Runway 33 for landing.

-Project Morpheus testing

 In 2012, NASA's Johnson Space Center's Project Morpheus's first vehicle arrived at KSC.
 Prior to arrival at KSC and throughout the project, Morpheus vehicle tests were performed at other NASA centers; KSC was the site for advanced testing.
 Multiple tests, including free flight, were performed at the SLF in 2013–2014.
 Multiple vehicles and iterations of the vehicles were tested, due to upgrades and damages during this experimental test program.
 During the August 9, 2012, test at the SLF, a vehicle exploded; no one was injured.